mawicks/mvarch/README.md

 and other MVARCH functions are PyTorch tensors.
 If you prefer working with `numpy` arrays, you can call a tensor's `numpy()` method to get a `numpy` array.
-Get correlation, std deviation, and mean estimates for previous days and also for the next business day as follows:
+Get correlation, std deviation, and mean *estimates* for the past and *predictions* for the next business day as follows:

 ```python
 (